PracticeDaily21/PracticeDaily21/README.md

 - 👀 I’m interested in learning, speaking, reading, laughing and sleeping as well.
 - 🌱 I’m currently learning topics in computer science with applications in finance.
 - 💞️ I’m seeking for any opportunity on applied analytics to solve the real problem.
-- 📫 Glad to be connected. https://www.linkedin.com/in/yiyi-amy-cao-91bb09192
+- 📫 Glad to be connected via LinkedIn. https://www.linkedin.com/in/yiyi-amy-cao

 <!---
 PracticeDaily21/PracticeDaily21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.